mckp0/whenmeetah-bot/readme.md

 ## What it does
-whenmeetah? (@whenmeetah_bot) Is a Telegram bot which can be integrated directly into group chats to /decidewhen to meet up.
+whenmeetah? (@whenmeetah_bot) is a Telegram bot which can be integrated directly into group chats to /decidewhen to meet up.
 After selecting a timeframe, the user can select multiple dates to indicate availability.
 Our bot allows every member in the group chat to be fully aware of each other’s schedules.
 Use /answered to see who have indicated their availability and /done to generate the best available date.

 On the day itself, use /whereyall to enter the postal code of the meeting venue.
 Afterwhich, each user can use /eta to enter their current location and mode of transport to find out how long more before they reach the destination.